4W4I5/Semester-7-Notes/IA/Sessional 1 Prep/Sessional 1 Prep Notes.md

 - End-users are often the **weakest link** in security.
 - **Security administrators** can reduce risks by understanding behavioral factors and implementing **user-friendly controls**.

+## Review Questions
+1. What is the difference between a threat agent and a threat?
+2. What is the difference between vulnerability and exposure?
+3. How is infrastructure protection (assuring the security of utility services) related to information security?
+4. What type of security was dominant in the early years of computing?
+5. What are the three components of the C.I.A. triangle?
+What are they used for?
+6. If the C.I.A. triangle is incomplete, why is it so commonly used in security?
+7. Describe the critical characteristics of information.
+How are they used in the study of computer security?
+8. Identify the six components of an information system.
+Which are most directly affected by the study of computer security?
+Which are most commonly associated with its study?
+9. What system is the father of almost all modern multiuser systems?
+10. Which paper is the foundation of all subsequent studies of computer security?
+11. Why is the top-down approach to information security superior to the bottom-up approach?
+12. Why is a methodology important in the implementation of information security?
+How does a methodology improve the process?
+13. Which members of an organization are involved in the security system development life cycle?
+Who leads the process?
+14. How can the practice of information security be described as both an art and a science?
+How does security as a social science influence its practice?
+15. Who is ultimately responsible for the security of information in the organization?
+16. What is the relationship between the MULTICS project and the early development of computer security?
+17. How has computer security evolved into modern information security?
+18. What was important about Rand Report R-609?
+19. Who decides how and when data in an organization will be used or controlled?
+Who is responsible for seeing that these wishes are carried out?
+20. Who should lead a security team?
+Should the approach to security be more managerial or technical?

+### Case Exercises
+The next day at SLS found everyone in technical support busy restoring computer systems to their former state and installing new virus and worm control software.
+Amy found herself learning how to install desktop computer operating systems and applications as SLS made a heroic effort to recover from the attack of the previous day.
+Questions:
+1. Do you think this event was caused by an insider or outsider?
+Why do you think this?
+2. Other than installing virus and worm control software, what can SLS do to prepare for the next incident?
+3. Do you think this attack was the result of a virus or a worm?
+Why do you think this?

 # Chapter 2: The need for Security
 - The **primary mission of information security** is to ensure systems and their content remain unchanged despite threats.
 - In the absence of threats, efforts could be directed at improving systems' ease of use and overall efficiency.